keijiro/ShadowDrawer/README.md

 ![CastShadows](http://keijiro.github.io/ShadowDrawer/CastShadows.png)

-This is not mandatory but gives better results in most cases.
+This is not mandatory but gives proper results in most cases.

 License
 -------